rupKalita18/commentWidget/README.md

 1. clone the repo

-2.copy the widget folder into your components.
+2.copy the components folder into your components.

 3. import CommentWidget.jsx into your target file.